inaka/elvis_core/doc_rules/elvis_project/old_configuration_format.md

 `elvis.config` files should not use an outdated format.

 > [!WARNING]
-> This rule is now deprecated, since a warning is issued and default options are assumed when
-> the configuration is not a map (for older rules).
+> This rule was removed.

 ## Avoid